Calibration of Hydrometers

 - Standard four point calibration.
 Additional calibration points can be accommodated.

-- A fast turnaround, with a 1-2 day service often available.
+- A fast turnaround, with a 1-2 day service often available for a premium rate.

 We can calibrate almost any hydrometer, whether it is glass, metal, or plastic, and this includes saccharometers, lactometers, vinometers, brinometers, and marine survey.